Answered By: Mary Ann Cullen Last Updated: Aug 12, 2021 Views: 3063

-The Discover Tool is the search box on the GALILEO homepage.
-When you search in Discover, you will get search results from many, but not all, of the databases in GALILEO as well as the library catalog.
+The Discover Tool is the default search box on the library homepage.
+When you search in Discover, you will get search results from many, but not all, of the library's databases as well as the library catalog.
 The Discover Tool also includes an Advanced Search with more search options.
 Discover is great for multi-disciplinary topics and often provides a fast way to get to information on a topic.
-However, many times you will get better results by searching individual databases, either through Browse by Subject or Databases A-Z (more on that below).
-If you know you want print books, DVDs, other other physical items, you can limit to "Library Catalog Only" or search in the GIL-Find library catalog.
+However, often you will get better results by searching individual databases, either through Browse by Subject or Databases by Name A-Z. If you know you want books, DVDs, other other physical items, you can search the GIL-Find library catalog , or limit your Discover Search to "Library Catalog Only"

 To use the Discover basic search: